charleslemaux/glance/.trae/rules/project_rules.md

 ### Design System
 - Use the Shadcn Flutter component library for consistent UI elements
-- Follow the ColorSchemes from Shadcn (currently darkViolet)
+- Follow the custom color palette (currently shades of brown and beige)
 - Border radius: 0.5 (as defined in ThemeData)

 ### Custom Components